 The Potential Impact of Building Delays on Your Interest Rate and Finances

 How exactly does it translate into dollars and cents?
-Let’s imagine that you have $60,000 available for a down payment on a property that costs $300,000.
+Suppose you have $60,000 available for a down payment on a property that costs $300,000.
 If your rate increased by 0.5 percentage points between the time your offer was accepted and the time the loan was closed, you would have to pay an extra $25,920 over the course of the loan’s lifetime.
 How much house do you think I can afford?
 Utilize our Affordability Calculator to determine the price range that you are comfortable paying for a property.

 Using Rate Extensions Might Help You Protect Yourself

 If you are encountering construction delays and your rate lock is getting close to its expiration date, you may want to think about extending your rate lock in order to lock in your rate in accordance with the parameters of the current market.
 Unfortunately, the majority of extensions do not come without a cost.
-You are making a larger payment upfront in order to maintain your current lower interest rate.
+You are making a larger payment upfront to maintain your current lower interest rate.

 According to Polack, the charge to prolong the rate lock is normally 0.45 percent of the total loan amount.
 The available alternatives change based on the particular lender that you decide to work with.
 Therefore, if the loan is for $300,000, the cost of extending it by 30 days would be $1,350.
 A fee of $4,050 would be required for a 90-day extension.